rathore90/COSC360/Labs/Lab1/readme.md

 <img src="https://i.imgur.com/dCgvqaK.png">

 You can either manually enter the HTML in, or you can copy and paste it into the terminal.
 The paste command in the terminal is right-click.
 You should change the example HTML to use your own name and a short message.
-Once you're done, hit <kbd>CTRL</kbd>+<kbd>X<kbd>, then hit <kbd>y<kbd> and <kbd>ENTER</kbd> to save your changes and exit Nano.
+Once you're done, hit <kbd>CTRL</kbd>+<kbd>X</kbd>, then hit <kbd>y</kbd> and <kbd>ENTER</kbd> to save your changes and exit Nano.

 Once you have completed this, you should be able to refresh your webpage in the browser and see something similar to this: